 Add navigation to the Customers page

 Here, we will show you how to add a NavLink to the NavMenu.razor component, which creates a link to the Customers page.
-Therefore, you need to update the NavMenu.razor component to include a link to the Customers page.
+However, you need to update the NavMenu.razor component to include a link to the Customers page.
 To achieve this, run the command below.

 <div class="nav-item px-3">